Rabia Ashiq

 Rabia Ashiq (born 15 April 1992 in Lahore) is a Pakistani track and field athlete.

 Ashiq represents Water and Power Development Authority (WAPDA) in national competitions.
-Ashiq was awarded a wildcard for the 2012 Summer Olympics in London where she competed in the 800 metres and finished sixth in the fourth heat of round one.
+Ashiq was awarded a wildcard for the 2012 Summer Olympics in London where she competed in the 800 metres.

+In 2023, Ashiq received a three year ban from competition due to a doping violation.